To study different parts of a compound microscope.

 1. Eyepiece lens or Ocular

 At the top of the body tube, a lens is planted which is known as the eyepiece.
-On the rim of the eyepiece, there are certain markings such as 5X, 10X, 15X, etc. Which indicates the magnification power.
+On the rim of the eyepiece, there are certain markings such as 5X, 10X, 15X, etc. These indicate the magnification power.
 The object’s magnified image can be observed with the help of an eyepiece.

 A mirror is found attached wither to the pillar or the lower end of the arm.
 It consists of a concave mirror on one side and a plain mirror on the other side.
 It can be used for reflection of light rays into the microscope.